mozilla/grcov/README.md

 OPTIONS:
         --commit-sha <COMMIT HASH>                   Sets the hash of the commit used to generate the code coverage data --excl_br_line <regex>
-            Lines containing this marker will be excluded.
+            Lines in covered files containing this marker will be excluded.
         --excl_br_start <regex>
             Marks the beginning of an excluded section.
 The current line is part of this section.
         --excl_br_stop <regex>
             Marks the end of an excluded section.
 The current line is part of this section.
         --excl_line <regex>
-            Lines containing this marker will be excluded.
+            Lines in covered files containing this marker will be excluded.
         --excl_start <regex>
             Marks the beginning of an excluded section.
 The current line is part of this section.
         --excl_stop <regex>